ucdavis/ECS272-Winter2020/Assignment2/README.md

 # Assignment 2: Static Visualization

-In this assignment, you need to choose a dataset and create three visualizations to show two different insights.
+In this assignment, you need to choose a dataset and create at least three visualizations to show at least two different insights.
 For visualization, you can choose to use Jupyter Notebook (Python), Observable Notebook (JavaScript), or Tableau (GUI).
 This is an individual assignment, so you may not work in groups.
 Your final submission will take the form of a report including the visualizations you created and the description of the insights you gained from the visualizations.

 ### Step 1: Choose a visualization tool